Yoga For Students (Fun Yoga For Students During Exams)

 Balasana

-2. Place your palms on the floor and move the knees wide.
+2. Place your palms on the floor and move your knees wide.
 (If your hips are not touching the heels place a bolster under the feet)

 3. Inhale; raise your arms stretching the spine.

 4. Exhale; bend your torso forward and rest it on the floor between the knees.
-Keep your palms one above the other and place on the floor above your head stretching hands fully.
-(If you’re not comfortably resting on to the floor place a bolster in between the knees)
+Keep your palms one above the other and place them on the floor above your head stretching your hands fully.
+(If you’re not comfortable resting on the floor place a bolster in between the knees)

-5. Breath deeply for 1-2 minutes in this position.
+5. Breathe deeply for 1-2 minutes in this position.
 Make sure you’re not forcing the pose.

 Release the pose with an inhalation raising the arms up and as you exhale lower the arms and release the pose.